eitansela/sagemaker-dvc-catboost-demo/README.md

 DVC is built to make ML models shareable and reproducible.
 It is designed to handle large files, data sets, machine learning models, and metrics as well as code.

 [DVC Official Site](https://dvc.org/)

+## Branches used in this GitHub Repository
+In this example, there are two branches used in the GitHub repo:
+- `main` - used to store the Python code and file needed to build the Docker image for CatBoost.
+- `dev_dataset_1` - used to store DVC metadeta files and cache.